 Since that first UPW, my joy has increased tenfold, my confidence has grown tremendously, and the impact I’m making in people’s lives has expanded 10X, which is most satisfying of all.

 In terms of the impact on my business, my net worth and gross income more than doubled in my first two years and is poised to do so again.
-Even better, I came to really step more fully into a deeper level of creative freedom and impact in my work, so my work has become more like play and even more fulfilling.Opinions expressed here by Contributors are their own.
+Even better, I came to really step more fully into a deeper level of creative freedom and impact in my work, so my work has become more like play and even more fulfilling.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.